uthapa82/JunOS/commands.md

     - Rewrite Rule
-        - modifies the appropriate CoS bits in an ooutgoing packet
+        - modifies the appropriate CoS bits in an outgoing packet
         - examine the forwarding class and loss priority of packet
-        - set bits to a corresponding value sepcified in the rule
+        - set bits to a corresponding value specified in the rule
         - [edit class-of-service]

     |Behavior Aggregate classifier| Multifield Classifier |